Unified Embedding: Battle-Tested Feature Representations for Web-Scale ML Systems: Feature Multiplexing: The Inter-Feature Hashing Trick

 \paragraph{Shared vocabulary} It is common for categorical feature vocabularies to share tokens.
-For example, two features that represent character bigrams of different text fields (e.g. query and document) might have substantial overlap.
-Our default approach is to use a different hash function for each feature, via setting different hashing seed for each feature.
-However, in occasional cases where many semantically-similar features are present, the performance may slightly improve when using the same hash function.
+For example, two features that represent character bigrams of different text fields (e.g., query and document) might have substantial overlap.
+Our default approach is to use a different hash function for each feature by using a different hash seed for each feature.
+However, in cases where many semantically-similar features are present, the performance may slightly improve by using the same hash function.